Balliol College, Oxford

 • Where there are more applicants than offers which can be made, the relative academic merit and potential of the applicants will be taken into account.
 It may not be possible to make offers to applicants whose applications are received late in the admissions round, when places are full.

-• Preference may be given to applicants whose areas of study overlap with the academic interests of the College's academic staff.
+• Preference may be given to applicants whose areas of study overlap with the academic interests of the College’s academics.

 • The final decision on whether to offer a place in the light of the overall competition for graduate places and the spread of those places across subject areas is usually taken by the Tutor for Graduate Admissions.

-• Please note that any offer of a place will be subject to satisfactory financial evidence that the applicant can meet the tuition and living costs for the full duration of his or her course.
-Please consult the University's guidance on the Financial Guarantee for more details.
+• Please note that any offer of a place will be subject to satisfactory completion of the financial declaration form that will be sent to the applicant as part of the offer of a place.
+Please consult the University’s guidance on the Financial Declaration for more details.